 Regularly acting in high profile and complex tax audits and disputes, Paul has extensive experience in dealing with the ATO on large and complex matters.
 Prior to joining Arnold Bloch Leibler, Paul held various positions with the ATO, the last of which was as a senior officer, in what is now the Public Groups and International division, of the ATO dealing with large tax matters.

 Paul is a sought after writer and speaker on tax issues, having presented papers at conferences and seminars for tax professionals, and at in-house tax and GST seminars for clients, accounting firms and umbrella organisations.
-He has taught the Taxation of Trusts for Monash University’s Masters of Law program, and also makes representations to Government and the ATO on GST and income tax policy, legislation and rulings.
+He has taught the Taxation of Trusts for Monash University’s Masters of Law program, and also makes representations to Government and the ATO on income tax and GST policy, legislation and rulings.

 Paul’s practice focuses on the following areas: